-We note that the interpretation of this definition is opaque since they rescale asymmetrically positive and negative links with no clearly stated justification.
-What is more, the good qualities that Everett and Borgatti attribute to $\mathrm{PN} (A)$ in their analysis of the Sampson monastery are equally satisfied by $\mathscr{H}_{\mathrm{in}} (A,1/n)$.
-Their paper also contains in- and out- versions of PN centrality for the directed case, but we have not been able to frame their definitions in the picture presented in this paper.
+In our opinion, the good qualities attributed to $\mathrm{PN} (\mathbf{A})$ in the analysis of the Sampson monastery provided in \cite{everett2014} are equally satisfied by $\mathrm{Net}_{+1}(\frac{1}{n} \mathbf{A},* \leftarrow \mathrm{all})$.
+The study also contains in and out versions of PN centrality for the directed case, but we have not been able to incorporate them into the framework presented here.